 - a.
-Continued coordination and collaboration with local government stakeholders and the Montana Secretary of State's Office on geo-enabling Montana's elections; which includes the integration of the MSDI into election workflows. - b.
+Continued coordination and collaboration with local government stakeholders and the Montana Secretary of State's Office on geo-enabling Montana's elections, which includes the integration of the MSDI into election workflows. - b.
 Continued coordination and collaboration with the Governor's Coronavirus Taskforce and the Montana Dept. of Military Affair's Disaster & Emergency Services for the COVID-19 Response.
 Continue to work with stakeholders to help integrate MSDI into Montana's disaster planning, response, and mitigation activities. - c.
 Collaborate with the Montana Dept of Transportation, MARLS, Tribal entities, and the agriculture community, to develop a business plan for the purposes of implementing a Real Time Network (RTN) for the State of Montana. - i.
-Identify strategic areas for placement of reference stations to support a statewide RTN. - d.
+Setup statewide RTN. - ii.
+Migrate Montana off of Washington's Reference Network, WSRN. - iii.
+Implement Montana RTN Business Plan/Model. - iv.
+Identify strategic areas for placement of new reference stations to support a statewide RTN. - d.
 Coordinate with the MSDI Elevation Working Group to continue to implement the Montana Lidar Plan. - i.
 Work with stakeholders in organizing resources for a unified Montana funding request through the Broad Agency Announcement (BAA) for the USGS' 3D Elevation Program (3DEP).